 Mrs Hall, based at Orange in New South Wales, is the Managing Director of Caernarvon Cherry Co, a holistic cherry growing, packing and marketing operation and co-owner of Bonny Glen Fruits, growing apples over four properties located around Orange and two cold storage properties where they pack market apples for themselves and other growers under their ‘BiteRiot’ brand.

-She received a scholarship supported by Horticulture Australia Limited using voluntary contributions from Apple and Pear Australia Limited and matching funds from the Australian Government.
-Mrs Hall said her study of other countries, including New Zealand, Italy, the UK and USA has shown clear areas where change is needed in Australia, including consolidation or specialisation, renewal and succession planning, better marketing and increased investment.
+The scholarship was supported by Hort Innovation using voluntary contributions from Apple and Pear Australia Ltd and matching funds from the Australian Government.
+She said her study to New Zealand, Italy, the UK and USA has shown clear areas where change is needed in Australia, including consolidation or specialisation, renewal and succession planning, better marketing and increased investment.

 “The Australian apple industry is poised for greater consolidation, as supermarkets limit supplier numbers, as pre-packaging becomes the norm and more food safety legislation is introduced.
 Ethical labour and food traceability require expensive capital expenditure on new technology and new systems.
 I think there will still be smaller, independent growers who serve niche, perhaps organic products or varieties that are not practical or profitable for larger farms to produce.
 But at the other end of the spectrum will be large, vertically integrated suppliers of year-round products.